Milwaukee Road 261: Second excursion service

-In October 2015, 261 attended the 2015 Railway Interchange Show in Minneapolis on October 4–7.
+In October 2015, No. 261 attended the 2015 Railway Interchange Show in Minneapolis on October 4–7.
 On October 10, 261 pulled a daytime round-trip excursion to Boylston, WI, where it was wyed and returned to Minneapolis.
-The next day, 261 did the same to Willmar, MN, but used a turntable to face forward for the return to Minneapolis.
-Amtrak's Phase IV heritage unit #184 joined 261 for both trips.
+The next day, No. 261 did the same to Willmar, MN, but used a turntable to face forward for the return to Minneapolis.
+Amtrak's Phase IV heritage unit No. 184 joined No. 261 for both trips.

-261 traveled to St. Paul Union Depot under steam to be displayed along other equipment for "Union Depot Train Days", celebrating the 90th anniversary of the building.
+No. 261 traveled to St. Paul Union Depot under steam to be displayed along other equipment for "Union Depot Train Days", celebrating the 90th anniversary of the building.
 It was featured in a night photo shoot with Soo Line 2500, an EMD FP7.

-On June 4, 2016, 261 ran a round-trip to Duluth, Minnesota, returning to Minneapolis on June 5.
-Amtrak had been power short, so 261 performed this trip on its own.
+On June 4, 2016, No. 261 ran a round-trip to Duluth, Minnesota, returning to Minneapolis on June 5.
+Amtrak had been power short, so No. 261 performed this trip on its own.
 In September 2016, 261 operated on Twin Cities and Western Railroad and Minnesota Prairie Line trackage.
 The Minnesota Prairie Line is former Chicago and North Western Railway trackage that originally belonged to the Minneapolis and St. Louis Railway.
-261 operated as far west as Winthrop, Minnesota.
+No. 261 operated as far west as Winthrop, Minnesota.
 It was the first time in 60 years that a steam engine had operated on the Minnesota Prairie Line.
 The same route was operated in the fall of 2017.

-In October 2016, 261 operated three round-trips from Minneapolis on the Twin Cities and Western Railroad, running on former Milwaukee Road tracks.
+In October 2016, No. 261 operated three round-trips from Minneapolis on the Twin Cities and Western Railroad, running on former Milwaukee Road tracks.
 261 operated without a diesel helper except to be pulled back to Minneapolis, as there were no places to turn the train around.

-In June 2017, 261 operated on the Red River Valley and Western Railroad in North Dakota.
+In June 2017, No. 261 operated on the Red River Valley and Western Railroad in North Dakota.

-Due to changes made to Amtrak's policy for charter trains in 2018, 261 was unable to perform a majority of excursions, including an excursion to Duluth that was supposed to take place in June of that year.
+Due to changes made to Amtrak's policy for charter trains in 2018, No. 261 was unable to perform a majority of excursions, including an excursion to Duluth that was supposed to take place in June of that year.